 Vice-President: Adam Bugeja

 My name is Adam Bugeja and I have been a member of school council since 2017.
-Our family currently have two children at Seaholme Primary School, Callum (grade 6) and Phoebe (grade 3) with Joel our eldest finishing grade 6 in 2020.
+Our family currently have one child at Seaholme Primary School, Phoebe (grade 4) with Callum grade 6 finishing in 2022 and Joel our eldest finishing grade 6 in 2020.

 I love the community feel of Seaholme Primary and I am happy to get involved and help the school wherever I can.
 In my years on school council I have been vice president and helped in different sub committees – most recently Fun & Funds and Buildings and Grounds